 3D Category: A 1 year license of Substance Painter Indie goes to the 3D category winner.
 Level up your textures+materials like never before!

 Note that everyone has a chance to win, and that previous winners of our Reel Reviews were not always the most senior artist with the most jaw dropping work.
 Often times, the winners show a certain heart and soul, and vault ahead of the pack based on presentation and flavor.
 Do the best with what you have.
-All winners, in addition to the software prizes, will also receive a “Reelie,” the 3d printed desk prize of each annual SIGGRAPH Demo Reel Review, along with the bragging rights that come with it.
-This year’s Reelie has an especially cool backstory – stay tuned for more on that as we get more near the deadline.
+All winners, in addition to the software prizes, will also receive a “Reelie,” the 3d printed desk prize of each annual SIGGRAPH Demo Reel Review.
+With the bragging rights that come with it!
+This year’s Reelie has some serious sentimental value: meet Arro, the frog prince from Will Vinton’s musical The Kiss.
+Arro was designed by modeler Felipe Mirez while at Sprocketship, based on sketches and reference provided by Will.
+To our knowledge, this was the last character taken to final in a lifetime of dreaming up such characters.
+One of over 40 characters designed for the project, Arro was finaled just prior to Will’s passing.
+Truly a creative inspiration to us all!
+Each category winner will receive this extremely limited edition – 1 of only 6 that will be produced – 3D printed trophy from the mind of our much missed Portland icon.

 Best of luck to all!